Where To See Bears In Alaska

 Planning Your Alaska Bear Viewing Adventure

 Alaska is home not only to a huge population of bears but to a variety of travel groups that offer guided excursions that showcase where to see bears in Alaska.
 There are several ways to view bears while on a visit to Alaska, but one of the most popular ways is to fly in by floatplane to an area like Lake Clark for Lake Clark National Park bear viewing.
-Most fly-in excursions are day-long adventures, and feature experience travel guides.
+Most fly-in excursions are day-long adventures and feature experience travel guides.
 Other options, like Brooks Camp Bear Viewing in Katmai National Park and Preserve, allow you to book your stay at a luxurious lodge and view the park's bears from the observation platforms along Brooks Falls as often as you wish!

 Download all three Alaska tour brochures for tour dates and pricing.